sanjanaumesh/Invisible_Cloak/README.md

 # Invisible Cloak

-Invisible cloak is a fun application which can now fulfil your childhood fantasy of using Harry Potter invisibility cloak.
-This code turns a red colour cloth into an invisibility cloak.
+The invisible cloak is a fun application that can now fulfill your childhood fantasy of using Harry Potter invisibility cloak.
+This code turns a red color cloth into an invisibility cloak.

 **Setup/Requirements**: